opensearch-project/documentation-website/_security/configuration/best-practices.md

 2. Automation: `securityadmin.sh` enables automation of security configuration tasks, making it easier to deploy and manage security settings across multiple nodes or clusters.
 3. Version control: Security configurations managed through `securityadmin.sh` can be version-controlled using standard version control systems like Git.
 This facilitates tracking changes, auditing, and reverting to previous configurations.

-You can prevent configuration overrides by first creating a backup of the current configuration created using OpenSearch Dashboards UI or the OpenSearch API by runnig the `securityadmin.sh` tool with `-backup` option.
+You can prevent configuration overrides by first creating a backup of the current configuration created using OpenSearch Dashboards UI or the OpenSearch API by running the `securityadmin.sh` tool with `-backup` option.
 This ensures that all configurations are captured before uploading the modified configuration with `securityadmin.sh`.

 For more detailed information about using `securityadmin.sh` and managing OpenSearch security configurations, refer to the following resources:
 - [Applying changes to configuration files]({{site.url}}{{site.baseurl}}/security/configuration/security-admin/)